New York City lifts curfew early following peaceful protests

 “I’m very concerned, but at the same time, a lot of people, if they are like me and decided to stay home, nothing would have happened,” she said.

-Police at multiple protests in Brooklyn Sunday were not wearing riot masks, which had been standard at protests for the past week.
+Police at multiple protests in Brooklyn on Sunday were not wearing riot masks, which had been standard at protests for the past week.
+Some officers posed for photos with vest-wearing bikers, and barricades at the Trump hotel at Columbus Circle were moved for protesters and replaced when they passed through the area.

 More than two hours after the curfew had passed Saturday night, groups of demonstrators continued to march in Manhattan and Brooklyn, while police monitored them but took a hands-off approach.